cardgate/woocommerce/README.md

 7. In the **admin** select **WooCommerce, Settings, Checkout**.
    Here you see the CardGate payment methods.
    **Attention**: The CardGate payment methods are only visible in WooCommerce,
-   if the Site ID and Hash Key were entered correctly.
+   if the site ID and hash key were entered correctly.

 8. Select a **payment method** and set it correctly.
    Repeat this **for every payment method** you wish to activate.